Aquaculture of tilapia: Commercial breeding of Nile tilapia

-Although farming of Tilapia has been going on for thousands of years, breeding of Tilapia did not start until recently.
-The first breeding program started 1988 in a collaboration between the international center for living aquatic resources (ICLARM or WorldFish) and Akvaforsk.
+Although farming of Tilapia has been going on for thousands of years, the breeding of Tilapia did not start until recently.
+The first breeding program started in 1988 in a collaboration between the international center for living aquatic resources (ICLARM or WorldFish) and Akvaforsk.
 The name of the project was GIFT, meaning genetically improved farmed tilapia.
 Four wild strains from Africa were crossed with four farmed strains from the Philippines.
 This strain is currently farmed in more than 87 countries in Asia, Africa and Latin America.

 The GIFT strain is used in two selection programs, one of them being GenoMar, a subsidiary EW Group.
 In the past the absolute and only important trait when breeding tilapia was growth, being the only criteria for selection.
 Today more traits have been added into the selection criteria, like growth, fillet yield, robustness and specific disease resistance.
 Robustness is one of those traits that is becoming more important since it is the biggest problem with mortality on farms today.
 GenoMar has successfully had a growth increase of 7% per generation while fillet yield only improves with 0,3% per generation.
 The explanation for this is its low heritability together with the fact that the trait cannot be measured on live animals and therefore information of fillet yield is given from relatives instead.

 Breeding of Tilapia is done with the help of a pyramid scheme with multiplying generations.
 The goal with this is that a few high merit individuals can be passed down into billions of production fish at the farms.
 The generation interval today is down to only 6-9 months meaning that there can be more than one generation per year.
 Mass selection and pedigree-based selection are the most used methods today for genetic improvements of tilapias.
 The breeding program GenoMar has used marker-assisted selection since 2004 using microsatellites when doing parentage assignment has been done on Tilapia.
 Since 2019 genomic selection using single nucleotide polymorphic (SNP) has been used more widely.

 The latest genome assembly is from 3 years ago, and can be seen from the name of the assembly that NMBU was also highly involved in the effort along with the University of Maryland.
 Nile tilapia have 22 pairs of chromosomes.
 23 Linkage groups because of the sex chromosomes.
 About 1 billion base pairs in length, 3,010 contigs made 2,460 scaffolds which were placed at a chromosome level as the karyotype was already known.
 The reference genome also has the non-nuclear mitochondrial genome.
 With help from bioinformatics, the estimated number of genes is around 30 thousand.
 It can be browsed in ensembl or NCBI for example.